tinted-theming/home/builder.md

 # Builder Guidelines
 **Version 0.9.0**

 A base16 builder is an application that can build syntax highlighting definition files for text editors by using base16 scheme files which contain a collection of colours and base16 template files which contain syntax highlighting rules.
-A builder uses Git as the mechanism to download and keep uptodate syntax files and template files.
+A builder uses Git as the mechanism to download and keep up-to-date syntax files and template files.

 ## File Structure
 - `/` - Contains anything you consider appropriate for your builder
-- `/sources.yaml` - Holds a list of source respositories for schemes and templates
+- `/sources.yaml` - Holds a list of source repositories for schemes and templates
-- `/sources/schemes/list.yaml` - Holds a list of scheme respositories
+- `/sources/schemes/list.yaml` - Holds a list of scheme repositories
-- `/sources/templates/list.yaml` - Holds a list of template respositories
+- `/sources/templates/list.yaml` - Holds a list of template repositories
 - `/schemes/[name]/*.yaml` - A scheme file (there may be multiples of these)
 - `/templates/[name]/templates/*.mustache` - A template file (there may be multiples of these)
 - `/templates/[name]/templates/config.yaml` - A template configuration file

 ## Workflow
 The first job a just-installed builder has is to populate a list of scheme sources and template sources.
 It does this by parsing the `/sources.yaml` file and using Git to clone the repositories defined within to `/sources`.
-Next a builder will parse the downloaded `/sources/schemes/list.yaml` and use Git to clone the defined repositories to `/schemes`.
-Finally a builder will parse the downloaded `/sources/templates/list.yaml` and use Git to clone the defined repositories to `/templates`.
-This task is performed by the `builder update` command which can be used to update sources, schemes and teamplates.
+Next, the builder will parse the downloaded `/sources/schemes/list.yaml` and use Git to clone the defined repositories to `/schemes`.
+Finally, the builder will parse the downloaded `/sources/templates/list.yaml` and use Git to clone the defined repositories to `/templates`.
+This task is performed by the `builder update` command, which can be used to update sources, schemes, and templates.

 When building themes by running `builder` without any arguments, a base16 builder should first clear out any old output then iterate through all the scheme files in `/schemes` and for each scheme should iterate through all the template files in `/templates` producing themes that will be output to the template directories specified in `/templates/template_name/template/config.yaml`.
 The theme filename should look like `base16-[slug][extension]`.
 Where the slug is taken from the scheme filename made lowercase with spaces replaced with dashes and extension is taken from `/template/config.yaml`.